 View a detailed description for the STEM Scholars internship.

-View a detailed description for the Study Abroad internship.
+View a detailed description for the Study Abroad/International Student Services internship.

-As a valued member of the College Relations team, this intern will combine exposure to the traditional areas of institutional communication—public information and media relations, publications, alumni communications, advertising and marketing communications, campus photography and video production, Web content management, e-communications, and special events--with an emphasis placed on new media and emerging technologies.
+As a valued member of the University Relations team, this intern will combine exposure to the traditional areas of institutional communication—public information and media relations, publications, alumni communications, advertising and marketing communications, campus photography and video production, Web content management, e-communications, and special events—with an emphasis placed on new media and emerging technologies.

 View a detailed description for the University Relations internship.

 Cuyahoga Community College: Student Services & Orientation Intern-OPEN 2015